fnzhan/UNITE/README.md

 @inproceedings{zhan2021unite,
-  title={Unbalanced Feature Transport for Exemplar-based Image Translation}, author={Zhan, Fangneng and Yu, Yingchen and Cui, Kaiwen and Zhang, Gongjie and Lu, Shijian and Pan, Jianxiong and Zhang, Changgong and Ma, Feiying and Xie, Xuansong and Miao, Chunyan}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, year={2021}
+  title={Unbalanced Feature Transport for Exemplar-based Image Translation}, author={Zhan, Fangneng and Yu, Yingchen and Cui, Kaiwen and Zhang, Gongjie and Lu, Shijian and Pan, Jianxiong and Zhang, Changgong and Ma, Feiying and Xie, Xuansong and Miao, Chunyan}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={15028--15038}, year={2021}
 }
 ```

+## Acknowledgments
+This code borrows heavily from [CoCosNet](https://github.com/microsoft/CoCosNet).
+We also thank [SPADE](https://github.com/NVlabs/SPADE) and [Synchronized Normalization](https://github.com/vacancy/Synchronized-BatchNorm-PyTorch).